 The best way to form a complete and optimized migration plan is to contact us.
 MariaDB's extensive experience in migrations to MariaDB, and engineer-level knowledge of MariaDB Server and MariaDB SkySQL, can help you understand implementation choices and aid your implementation.

-MariaDB's current migration process is detailed in our whitepaper, "Migrate to MariaDB Platform from Oracle", and summarized here.
+MariaDB's current migration process is detailed in our whitepaper, "Migrate to MariaDB Enterprise from Oracle", and summarized here.
 A similar process is used for migration from databases other than Oracle.
 This process is representative:

 Assessment of application requirements, inventory, and identified challenges